fishing for bottom dwellers

 • Select the appropriate sinkers, like egg, bank, or pyramid, to keep the bait anchored on the bottom.

-• Opt for strong fishing lines such as monofilament, braided, or fluorocarbon, depending on the fishing environment.
+• Depending on the fishing environment, opt for strong fishing lines such as monofilament, braided, or fluorocarbon.

-• Employ techniques like tightening, bottom bouncing, and jigging to present bait and attract fish effectively.
+• Employ techniques like tightening, bottom bouncing, and jigging to present bait effectively and attract fish effectively.

 • Target areas with underwater structures like reefs, rocks, and wrecks, where fish tend to congregate.